-The ship was built in 1986 by Kockums Varv in Malmö, Sweden, for Carnival Cruise Line as Jubilee, along with near-sister ship Celebration.
+The ship was originally built in 1986 by Kockums Varv in Malmö, Sweden, for Carnival Cruise Line as Jubilee, along with near-sister ship Celebration.
 The other near-sister ship of the class, Holiday, was built earlier by Aalborg Værft in Aalborg, Denmark.

 In 2004, the vessel was transferred to P&O Cruises Australia and renamed Pacific Sun.
 Pacific Sun arrived in Australia in November 9, 2004, and began year-round cruises from Sydney to the South Pacific

 On 13 September 2012, new owner HNA Cruises renamed the ship Henna; she made her maiden voyage under Chinese ownership on 26 January 2013 from Sanya to Vietnam.